nicolonucci/GPS-Analysis-of-the-2025-Formula-Kite-World-Championships/README.md

 Given the same input files and the same manually identified tack timestamps, the results can be reproduced exactly.

+Radar Chart Parameters

+If the analysis is adapted to a different regatta or to different performance metrics, the parameters used for the radar charts must be reviewed and updated accordingly.

+In particular, axis ranges, normalization bounds, and reference values are currently tuned to the characteristics of the analyzed event and athletes.
+All radar-related parameters are explicitly highlighted in the notebook and should be adjusted to ensure meaningful and comparable visualizations.

 ---

 ## Data Sources and Usage